yrgamage/EventSphere/frontend/README.md

 1. **User Authentication**
-   Includes user login, registration, and session management.
+   Includes user registration, and session management.

 2. **Event Browsing**
-   Allows users to view and search for events with detailed descriptions.
+   Allows users to view for events with detailed descriptions.

 3. **Ticket Booking**
    Enables seamless ticket booking with validation and error handling.

-4. **Responsive Design**
-   Ensures compatibility across devices for a consistent user experience.

-5. **Type Safety**
+4. **Type Safety**
    Built with TypeScript to enhance code quality and maintainability.

 ---

 ## Technologies Used

 - **React**: A library for building user interfaces.
-- **TypeScript**: For static type checking and better code maintainability.
+- **JavaScript**: For static type checking and better code maintainability.
 - **Vite**: A fast build tool for modern front-end projects.
-- **Axios**: For HTTP requests and API integration.
+- **Rest API**: For HTTP requests and API integration.
 - **React Router**: For handling client-side routing.
-- **Material UI**: Customizable React components for responsive, modern interfaces.
+- **CSS**: Cascade Sysle Sheets for responsive, modern interfaces.
-- **WebSockets**: Enables real-time updates for ticket availability and status.

 ---